Trigex/dotfiles/README.md

 # muh dotfiles
 Yeah, they're dotfiles.
 More for personal backing up, but take them if you'd like

 As for where to place everything, pretend the root of this repo is your home folder, and place as presented here.
+(Not including the /usr folder, place subfolders there under /usr in the same fashion.)